 - Lead: Strengthen leadership abilities through active committee and council participation and contribute to the overall advancement of the Association.

-What does an intern do?
+What does an Associate do?

-What is expected of an intern?
+What is expected of an Associate?

 How can I learn more about the program?